ThanhDuy21110759/ThanhDuy21110759/README.md

 - 👋 Hi, I’m ThanhDuy from University of Technology and Education (HCMUTE).
-With a keen interest in Java and related technologies such as <b> Spring Framework, Hibernate, MVC model, and RESTful APIs,</b> I am looking to contribute to real-world projects and learn from seasoned professionals in the field.
+With a keen interest in Java and related technologies such as <b> Spring Framework, Hibernate, MVC model, and RESTful APIs.</b>
 - 👀 I’m interested in:

   <b>- Programing Language: </b> Java, Python, C/C++, C#;